Winterizing Your Boat Trailer: Essential Checks for Safe Storage

 Inspect Brake System

 If your boat trailer is equipped with brakes, inspect the brake system thoroughly.
 Ensure that the brake components are in good condition, and consider applying a rust inhibitor to prevent corrosion.
+If you have surge braking, make sure to pull the coupler forward before you store it to avoid the brake pads sticking for long times.
+From experience, this is not fun to deal with when you go to move it.

 Disconnect and Charge Batteries

-If your boat trailer has a battery for features like electric brakes or trailer lights, disconnect it to prevent draining.
+If your boat trailer has a battery for features like electric brakes or auxiliary trailer lights, disconnect it to prevent draining.
 Charge the battery periodically during storage to maintain its health and ensure it's ready for use when you take your boat out again.

 Check Trailer Lights and Wiring